-This four-year course with an integrated Masters year provides an advanced alternative to standard three-year BA Social Work degrees.
+This four-year course, which includes two years of postgraduate study, provides an advanced alternative to standard three-year BA Social Work degrees.
 You'll gain a Masters-level qualification which is highly valued by employers.
-You'll have more opportunities to gain experience on placements in diverse social work settings and receive a broader grounding in the social sciences.
+You'll have the opportunity to gain practice experience in a voluntary sector placement in your second year, followed by placements within diverse social work settings in Year 3 and 4.

-Through a carefully tailored programme of coursework and placements you'll gain the knowledge and skills required to lead in the development of a rapidly changing and fast paced profession.
-The course's integration of research, theory and practice means you will be a critically reflective social worker, able to make informed judgements based on sound analysis, often in unpredictable circumstances.
+Through a carefully tailored programme of coursework and practical learning, you'll gain the knowledge and skills required as a professional social worker.
+You will develop abilities that enable you to join a rapidly changing and fast-paced profession.
+The integration of practice, theory and research means you will be a competent and critically reflective social worker, able to make informed judgements based on sound analysis, often in unpredictable circumstances.

 You will develop professional skills and knowledge to improve the lives of vulnerable people.
 Service users and carers contribute directly to our teaching, giving you an unparalleled insight into the complexities of social work.
 You'll gain the ability to face complex and difficult human situations with confidence, creativity, compassion and integrity.
 You'll learn to work alongside people and to incorporate principles of social justice into your everyday practice.

-Join a thriving department, internationally recognised for its teaching and research excellence and gain a solid foundation from which to begin your professional journey.
+Join a thriving School, internationally recognised for its teaching and research excellence and gain a solid foundation from which to begin your professional journey.